Mugo95/munich-traffic-airquality-correlation/README.md

 ## Contact

-For questions or collaboration inquiries, please open an issue in this repository.
+For questions or collaboration inquiries, please open an issue in this repository or email socratesmugo@gmail.com.